Titanokorys

-The creature was one of several genera of radiodonts known from the Burgess Shale, with some of the others being Cambroraster, Anomalocaris, Peytoia, and Hurdia.
-Titanokorys is distinguished from other Burgess Shale radiodonts because of its large anterior sclerite (head covering carapace) and a pair of spines on the anteroventral sides.
+The taxon is one of several genera of radiodonts known from the Burgess Shale, with some of the others being Cambroraster, Anomalocaris, Peytoia, and Hurdia.
+Titanokorys is distinguished from other Burgess Shale radiodonts because of its large anterior sclerite (head covering carapace, or H-element) and a pair of spines on the anteroventral sides.
 Based on the shape of its appendages, Titanokorys is speculated to have used them to sift through the sand looking for prey.
 It is believed to have fed by using its anterior sclerite to scoop up organisms from the sea floor.
-Then it would use its frontal appendages (long grasping structures that all radiodonts possessed) to trap the prey item so it could start consuming it.
+Then it would use the endites on its frontal appendages (long grasping structures that all radiodonts possessed) to trap the prey item so it could start consuming it.
 Because of its size, Titanokorys was one of the dominant predators of the Burgess Shale and one of the largest animals in its ecosystem.
+However, it is a relatively rare faunal component, suggesting that the Burgess Shale represented the edge of this radiodonts geographic range.

 Etymology and history of research

 The genus name refers to the Titans of Greek mythology in combination with the ancient Greek κόρυς (korys = "helmet") and alludes to the unusual size of the central carapace element.
 The species name "gainesi" honors the American geologist Robert R. Gaines, who was instrumental in the discovery of new fossil deposits in the Burgess Shale in 2012.

 The first description of the genus and type species was made in 2021 by Jean-Bernard Caron and Joseph Moysiuk.
 This study was based on twelve specimens that came from the Marble Canyon area of Tokumm Creek in the northern part of Kootenay National Park in British Columbia.
 All previously known specimens are kept at the Royal Ontario Museum (ROM) in the Department of Invertebrate Paleontology (ROMIP).
-Before the animal was named, researchers often nicknamed it the "mothership" or "spaceship" in reference to its massive head looking like a starcraft.
+Before the animal was named, researchers often nicknamed it the "mothership" or "spaceship" in reference to its massive frontal sclerite (H-element) resembling a starship.